 A native of Los Angeles and professional dancer, actor, and singer, Forres credits include commercials for Jack-in-the-Box and Pepsi, guest appearance on Dancing With the Stars, and dancing in films The Gangster Squad and Hail Caesar.
 He has performed at hundreds of shows, and is grateful to have been able to step onto the stage at great venues such as the Hollywood Bowl, Alex Theater, The Gerald Ford Theater, among others, and has toured the country as a regular cast member of "Let's Dance!
 With Jeff Tyzik" as well.
 As a competitive ballroom dancer, he is two time Open Professional American Smooth Champion and an Open Professional International Latin Champion.
 He has won competitions in Lindy Hop, Argentine Tango and Salsa as well, and his dance students have placed well at competitions as well.
 Forrest has a Masters Degree in Opera: Solo Voice Performance, and continues to expand his knowledge and skills, studying with guest artists regularly.
 He is proud to add wheelchair dancing to his skills and repertory.

 Kima was born and raised in Almaty, Kazakhstan.
 He trained in Hip Hop, Contemporary, and Jazz Funk, and built a professional dance career in Russia, which included working with Anita Tsoy, Vintage, and Egor Kreed.
 In 2016, he was granted asylum from the US and left Russia to avoid persecution for his sexual orientation.
 A few months later in January 2017, Kima lost his lower left leg as a result of an accident but that did not stop him from dancing.
 He trained hard to stand, walk, and eventually dance with his prosthetic leg.
-His journey with Infinite Flow began after he reached out to Marisa on social media.
+His journey with Infinite Flow began when he was introduced to Marisa via Facebook while recovering from the trauma.
+It took some time til he was ready to jump back into dancing, but Marisa continued to check in, and in Sept 2017, he finally said yes.
 Since then, he has been involved in flash mobs, dance videos, and even choreographing for performances.
 Kima loves collaborating with new friends and posting videos on social media.
 He is an avid Instagrammer and he hopes to use it as a platform to motivate and spread positivity.

 Shaheem Sanchez is a talented self-taught dancer who went deaf at the age of 4.
 Shaheem always loved to dance and wouldn't let his inability to hear the music change that.
 So, he taught himself how to detect the music's vibrations instead, letting the feeling drive his rhythm.
 He comes from a family of dancers, who call themselves “Family First Crew”.
 They competed in Family Dance Off in 2013 and placed second.
 Sanchez now lives in LA and is pursuing many opportunities in the dance industry.
 In addition to getting his personal story out to various mediums, he is working on a TV show and a movie.
 He is out to make a difference in the deaf community through his love of dance.
 Sanchez wants to demonstrate that regardless of their inability to hear, deaf people can do anything they desire.